Count Dooku: Dark Disciple (2015)

-In the audiobook Dooku: Jedi Lost by Cavan Scott, Dooku meets his sister Jenza, brother Ramil, and father Count Gora, when he visits his homeworld of Serenno as a Jedi Initiate.
-Dooku begins corresponding with Jenza, keeping their communications a secret for years.
-The audiobook also details several adventures Dooku has with his best friend, Sifo-Dyas, and Dyas's Jedi Master, Lene Kostana.
-During one mission, Dooku sees visions of many different futures through the Force, which shake him to the core.
-Eventually, Dooku becomes a Jedi Knight, trains two Padawans (one being Qui-Gon) to knighthood, and joins the Jedi Council, hoping to bring about real change in the Republic.
-However, after he saves his homeworld of Serenno from invaders, he decides to remain to help his planet rebuild, leaving the Jedi Order and becoming Count Dooku of Serenno.

 Thrawn: Alliances (2018)

-In Thrawn: Alliances, Dooku is mentioned by Duke Solha and Padmé Amidala while they fight at Mokivj.
+In the 2018 novel Thrawn: Alliances, Dooku is mentioned by Duke Solha and Padmé Amidala while they fight at Mokivj.
 Solha establishes that the Count had dispatched him and his siblings to Mokivj to produce cortosis B2 super battle droids for the Clone Wars.

 Master & Apprentice (2019)

-The novel Master & Apprentice by Claudia Gray recounts several adventures from Qui-Gon Jinn's apprenticeship under Dooku, as well as Dooku's obsession with Jedi prophecies and seeming use of Force lightning during a mission.
+The novel Master & Apprentice by Claudia Gray, set eight years prior to the events of The Phantom Menace, recounts several adventures from Qui-Gon Jinn's apprenticeship under Dooku, as well as Dooku's obsession with Jedi prophecies and seeming use of Force lightning during a mission.
+Dooku, at this point, has already left the Jedi Order.
 The novel also reveals that Dooku had one other apprentice before Qui-Gon, Rael Averross.